mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 The SQL Battery helps to ensure the entire system performs as expected and when used in tandem with Unit Testing, which primarily focuses on ensuring parts work as they should, this provides a level of confidence that the system continues to perform as expected.

-The battery essentially has three variations:
+The battery essentially has four variations:

 - Does the Query run - with no checking or validation of the outputs
 - Does the Query fail - for scenarios when the query is expected to fail
 - Is the shape of the results as expected - only the row and column counts are checked

-The SQL Battery testing is currently the most effective test to identify broken functionality.
+- Does the Query return the right results - the returned dataset is checked

+The SQL Battery the most effective test to identify when functionality has been broken or changed by updates.
+The shape testing is currently considered the most valuable testing of this suite - it is fast and easy to write new tests for this suite, and the execution give reasonable considence in the correctness of the result in most situations.

 ## Performance Testing